alanrogers/legofit/src/README.md

 children.
 All segments should descend, eventually, from a single root.

+The site patterns printed refer only to the segments that contain samples, and the sort order of site patterns is determined by the order in which segments are listed in the .lgo file.
+In the file discussed above, there are three segments with samples, and these are in order "x", "y", "n".
+For this reason, the output will contain a site pattern labeled "x:y:n" rather than, say, "x:n:y".

 Using this .lgo file as input, `legosim -i 10000` produces

     ############################################################